bryan0806/Udacity-CarND-Traffic-Sign-Classifier-Project/writeup.md

 First, I found that in the data set, there are a lot of pictures are too dark or hard to see with our eyes.
 And second, the number of some signs has much more than others sign.
 For example, index 2, 1 and 38.

-Therefore, in the sixth code cell of the IPython notebook, I define 2 functions for future use:
+Therefore, in the eighth code cell of the IPython notebook, I define 2 functions for future use:

 1. Color normalization : Making R/G/B histogram equalization can help to make clear for some too dark or too bright images.